TimG27/MRI-recon/BART-in-container.md

         echo "Hello from the container!"
 ````

 This .def file defines an ubuntu:20.04 container.
-It installs Python, pip, and packages required for BART.
+It installs Python, pip, and some packages required for BART.
 You can also install the Python libraries you would need for your program.
 This file installs numpy, h5py, matplotlib, and SimpleITK libraries.

 Now, we can build an image from this definition file.